Amrithseb2006/Pitch-Sniff/README.md

 ## 🧑‍💻 Author

 **PitchSniff** is a personal AI project inspired by the future of multi-agent intelligence and startup innovation.
+Built by Amrith Sebastin.

 ---